devforfu/newblog/src/notes/01_write_smaller_functions_to_easily_combine_them.md

 plot_count_line(cnt)
 ```

-The example is intentionally super-simple but this tip gets much more relevant
+The example is intentionally super-simple but this separation becomes much more relevant in complex cases.
-for complex cases.